-Where can I obtain my Schengen visa?
+Where can I obtain my Schengen visa application form?

 To obtain your Schengen visa you must address you Schengen visa application to the embassy or consulate of the country you wish to visit.
 A visa application center can also help you with the process.